Hexavalent Chromium Testing Lab Houston, TX

 Chromate Primer & Coating Disturbance

 Zinc chromate, strontium chromate, and barium chromate pigments are used in corrosion-inhibiting primers on bridges, aircraft, marine vessels, industrial equipment, and railcars.
 Abrasive blasting, grinding, sanding, or mechanical disturbance of these coatings releases Cr(VI)-containing dust.
-Coating identification (bulk chip analysis) is required before disturbance — disturbing chromate primer without Cr(VI) controls in place has led to major OSHA citations.
+Coating identification (bulk chip analysis) is required before disturbance.

 Moderate-High RiskBulk ID Required First